rm511130/PCF4CAS/README.md

 If you are curious about the coding aspects of how Spring-Music consumed the MySQL service, you can take a look at the files under this directory: `/home/ubuntu/spring-music/src/main/java/org/cloudfoundry/samples/music/config/`

-**Let's Recap:** Lab-5 didn't take very long and yet you accomplished some significant outcomes - as a developer, you were able to push a Docker Image and a Spring Boot App.
+**Let's Recap:** Lab-5 didn't take very long and yet you accomplished several outcomes - as a developer, you were able to push a Docker Image and a Spring Boot App.
 You created a dedicated MySQL DB instance and bound your Spring-Music application to it.

 ![](./images/lab.png)